itsabhianant/rock_paper_scissors/README.md

 ---

 ## How to play?
-# in case of python version:
+# In case of python version:
 1. Clone this repository: ```git clone git@github.com:itsabhianant/rock_paper_scissors.git```
 2. Run ```rps.py```